-Covid-19 coronavirus: South overtakes Auckland to have most cases
+Covid-19 coronavirus: Second nurse tests positive at Lakes District Hospital

 Seventy-four people have recovered across New Zealand.

-It comes as it was revealed yesterday that a nurse at Lakes District Hospital had Covid-19 amid fears of community transmission in Queenstown.

-Lakes District Hospital was cleaned from top to bottom last night and 36 staff were tested for Covid-19.

-Dr Bloomfield said at today's press conference that authorities were still awaiting test results from staff at the hospital.
+Dr Bloomfield said at today's press conference that authorities were still awaiting test results from staff at Lakes District Hospital.

 In the meantime the hospital's emergency department remained open, but it's inpatient facilities were closed with any patients diverted to Southland or Dunstan Hospitals.